hashicorp/vault/website/content/api-docs/secret/consul.mdx

 - `consul_roles` `(list: <role or roles>)` – The list of Consul roles to assign to the generated token.
 Either `policies` or `consul_roles` are required for Consul 1.5 and above.

+- `service_identities` `(list: <service identity or identities>)` - The list of service identities to assign to the generated token.
+This may be a semicolon-separated list to attach multiple service identities to a token.

 - `local` `(bool: false)` - Indicates that the token should not be replicated globally and instead be local to the current datacenter.
 Only available in Consul